eguneys/lheadsup-play/STORY.md

 ## The Perfect Poker Strategy Playing AI

 We will play a Headsup Texas Hold'em Poker Tournament.
 Because we need to establish a baseline for calculating the skills.
 To get close to chess, we establish a headsup tournament which is poker played by 2 players.
 Let's say best out of 11 matches.
 Each match, 2 players starts with some chips, only one player wins by winning all of other player's chips by playing a series of rounds.
 Each round players are dealt cards and poker is played as usual.
-To let the rounds eventually end the blinds are increased every 10 rounds.
+To let the rounds eventually end, the blinds are increased every 10 rounds.

+The exact numbers can vary, the goal is to limit the luck as much as possible to squeeze out the actual skill.

+At various stages of development, I benchmarked and tested the poker logic and of course found out and worked on some bugs.
+So this work also acts as a stress test.

+The simulation of this tournament is carried out by two "Poker Players".
+Player's take the state of the simulation by their point of view represented by the class `RoundNPov`, also the actions they are allowed to make called `Dests`. and return an action they want to make.
+Simulation playes the matches between players, on each match gives each player a chance to make an action when it's their turn to move, and collects the statistics for the tournament.

+So all there is left is to actually code the players.
+At this point I am also thinking about the website, if I can get a few interesting AI Players, I can challenge the users to play against these AI in the same headsup tournament style, and collect their statistics.

+There are the simple strategies like as silly as like always folding, or more decent like always calling, always min raising, or going berserk like always going all in.
+Another strategy is the mix player that randomly selects one player to act like, so like playing randomly.

+I built a benchmark that let's all players mash up and see how well they do against each other.
+The code is not well written as of yet, I would hope to improve the presentation as I see need.

+## A Serious attempt at MCTS Poker AI